palmaresHQ/palmares/packages/databases/README.md

 - [ ] Possibility for Internal transactions (transactions that does not depend on the database engine, but on the framework itself.)
   - [ ] Custom transaction caller (so for example the user can define what to do when a transaction fails)
 - [x] Functional model creation instead of class based.
+- [ ] Make queries run in generators so we can better control the flow of the queries.